jacobprudhomme/typeclassopedia-exercises/README.md

 * Use `pandoc src/<filename>.lhs.md -f markdown+lhs -t gfm -o doc/<filename>.md` to get output Markdown
 * Copy the above output file to have new extension `.lhs` (I create a `build` folder that I copy this file to)
 * Run Haskell code fragments using `ghc -pgmL markdown-unlit <wherever you copied to>/<filename>.lhs`.
 If it compiles, your code typechecks!

+## NOTE

+Markdown syntax highlighting seems quite a bit better than the Literate Haskell one (it technically doesn't support writing literate files in Markdown), so I recommend setting `*.lhs` files to use the Markdown language association for the workspace.
+It also allows for conveniences, such as using the rendered preview offered by the Markdown All in One extension.